Help Spread the Word About the Many Benefits of Public Transportation

 on National Dump the Pump Day

-The 10th annual National Dump the Pump Day on June 18 is a day to highlight that when gas prices are high, using public transportation is a great alternative to driving that will help people save money.
+The 11th annual National Dump the Pump Day on June 16 is a day to highlight the many benefits of using public transportation.

 From urban to suburban to rural communities, public transportation is a vital resource to Americans, and a cornerstone of our nation’s economy and local economies.
 In fact, public transportation helps to make a community economically competitive.
 Additionally, public transportation offers job access to millions of Americans since nearly 60 percent of trips taken on public transit are work commutes.